magdaV24/Laravel-MySQL/README.md

 5. **count():**
     - This method returns the count of items in the user's shopping cart.
     - It calls the private method cartCount() to handle the count operation.
+    - The result is displayed in the application bar.

 ```php
     public function count()